-The following figures (Fig. 3 & Fig. 4) establishes the practice for straight length ahead of the inlet or suction nozzle of the compressor.
+The following figures (Fig. 3 & Fig. 4) establish the practice for straight length ahead of the inlet or suction nozzle of the compressor.
 The sketch is applicable for multistage compressors including the inlet or suction piping of the subsequent stage after the first stage.
 The sketch is for the base case for the suction piping provided with one long radius elbow (plane parallel to the rotor).
 For cases other than the base case various multipliers are used to define the straight length of pipe required ahead of the suction nozzle.
 All the other cases are also discussed as a subset of the base case using the multipliers:

-When suction piping straight length for axial or single stage compressors needs to be found, the straight length obtained based on the above figures for the various piping arrangement cases shall be multiplied by an additional factor of 1.25.
+When suction piping straight length for axial or single-stage compressors needs to be found, the straight length obtained based on the above figures for the various piping arrangement cases shall be multiplied by an additional factor of 1.25.

 2. Slope of Compressor Suction Piping

 Piping shall slope continuously downward from the suction scrubber to the compressor suction connection.
-A desirable configuration for slope of the suction piping would be to provide a slope from upstream flange of the suction line isolation valve towards the suction scrubber and a slope towards the compressor suction nozzle from the downstream of the suction line valve.
+A desirable configuration for the slope of the suction piping would be to provide a slope from the upstream flange of the suction line isolation valve towards the suction scrubber and a slope towards the compressor suction nozzle from the downstream of the suction line valve.
 Valves shall be located only in horizontal piping.

 3. Suction Strainer

-When temporary suction strainers are used, pressure gauge taps shall be provided upstream and downstream for commissioning of the compressor.
+When temporary suction strainers are used, pressure gauge taps shall be provided upstream and downstream for the commissioning of the compressor.
 When the temporary strainers are removed, the tapped connections shall be plugged, and seal welded.